Skip to main content

 Learning Objectives

-•Explore the definitions of implicit bias and structural racism as defined in law and behavioral health care practice standards, including Health General § 20-1301.
+1. Explore the definitions of implicit bias and bias as defined in law and behavioral health care practice standards, including Health General § 20-1301.

-•Examine the impact of implicit bias and structural racism on areas of service delivery including intake, assessment, intervention, and agency protocols.
+2. Examine the impact of implicit bias on every level of service delivery including intake, assessment, intervention, and agency protocols.

-•Identify strategies for identifying, addressing, and preventing bias ( implicit and structural) in behavioral health care.
+3. Identify strategies for identifying, addressing, and preventing implicit bias in behavioral health care.

 Bibliography & References